Sebosek/TechThoughts/09-2024 OpenIddict/openiddict.md

 }
 ```

-To get the the IdToken and refresh token in response use the following scopes `openid offline_access`.
+To get the `IdToken` token in response you must specify the `openid` scope.

 ## Swagger authentication
-We can improve the DX in swagger.
+We can improve the DX in swagger to make the whole authorization flow inside the SwaggerUI.
+However, such change requires an `implicit` grant type client that should not be used for new application, because its broken beyond repair and all the new apps should use oly the authorization code with PCKE (Proof of Key Code Exchange).

 ```csharp
 private static async Task SeedSwaggerClientAsync(IOpenIddictApplicationManager manager, CancellationToken cancellationToken)